Home How-to How to use Safari Highlights in macOS Sequoia

 Tap Reader icon to get short summary using Safari Highlights

-As soon as you click the Reader icon in the address bar, a short summary of the content, a list of quick links, or other details will show up in a dialog.
+As soon as you click the Reader icon in the address bar, a short summary of the content, a list of quick links, or other details will show up in a dialog box.
 After you’re done accessing information on a web page, you can simply click anywhere on the screen to dismiss the dialog and keep browsing.

 Wrapping up…

 Safari Highlights in macOS Sequoia is an underrated feature that has the potential to transform how we browse the web.
-It helps minimize the time wasted looking up for information on a web page by gathering essential details in one place for easy access on iPhone, iPad and Mac.
-What do you think about Safari Highlights?
-We’d love to hear your thoughts in the comments section.
+It helps minimize the time wasted looking up information on a web page by gathering essential details in one place for easy access on iPhone, iPad and Mac.

 Also Read: